CURRICULUM VITAE

 Argonne National Laboratory, Argonne, IL September 1989-August 1990

-Supervised initial installation of Unix workstations in the high-energy physics division.
+Supervised initial installation of UNIX workstations in the high-energy physics division.
 Experience with Sun SPARC and Tektronix 88000 platforms.

 HONORS AND AWARDS